bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:25:57

-Yeah, I mean, and even that had an old history that came before it because right now we're talking about multi-signatures and so that is talking about the use case where there is someone on chain who wants a policy of multiple public keys Yes, we should actually first talk about what this is going to do, right?
+Yeah, I mean, and even that had an old history that came before it because right now we're talking about `multi-signatures` and so that is talking about the use case where there is someone `on-chain` who wants a policy of multiple public keys Yes, we should actually first talk about what this is going to do, right?

 Speaker 2: 00:26:20